 Shooting in as many different lighting conditions as possible will give you a good feel for what works for your photography style.

 And finally, in most instances, as long as you have done your initial research on where the sun is going to be and where your shadows will fall in the room, it will be much quicker to work than having to set up multiple lights to try and fight against the sun.

-For a more in-depth look at how to use natural light to light your interior architectural photography take a look at this post here.
+For a more in-depth look at how to use natural light check out my lighting guide for interior photography post.

 Using speedlights for interior photography

 When used correctly flash can be used to imitate natural light and avoid having to use processes like HDR and taking multiple exposures to stitch together in Photoshop afterwards, which can be time consuming and not efficient if you are working to a tight timescale.